JustinDs0205/UW-Madison_STAT615_2024fall/README.md

 # STAT615_2024fall
-#### Sharing the class-related online course and my written notes for this class, if you think this repository is helpful or you have any advise, please email me: liiiujustin@gmail.com.
+#### Sharing the class-related online course and my written notes for this class, if you think this repository is helpful or you have any advise, please email me: liiiujustin@gmail.com/zliu2276@wisc.edu.
 Thank you!

 How to use this tutorial：
-Combine the online courses mentioned with Prof.Yan's course, and choose the parts which you think you need to reinforce or learn
+Combine the online courses mentioned with Prof.Yan's course, and choose the parts which you think you need to reinforce or learn.

 Bilibili online course:
 ### SVM part: